Hypertopic/idaifield2hypertopic/README.md

 iDAI.field is a software, developed by the German Archaeological Institute, designed to document archaeological items found during field research.
 For more information on iDAI.field, please check this repository : https://github.com/dainst/idai-field.
 The goal of this project is to find a way to connect Porphyry to iDAI.field, and to use the data stored in an iDAI.field database in Porphyry, using the Hypertopic protocol.

+This solution lets the user see the items from iDAI.field into Porphyry, using specific map functions.
+All the data associated to an iDAI item is displayed as an attribute.
+It is possible, for the user, to add topics/categories like any other item, and this new data is stored in the Argos database.

 ## Configuration

 ### Replication of the databases